 If you’re designing a product where it’s important for your customers to be able to share and communicate their identity, then use a freeform field and let them define it however they want.
 This also applies to surveys you might conduct to establish the demographics of your customers, with one huge difference — if you need demographics on your customers, conduct a survey, but don’t keep the individual results.
 You don’t need to retain this data, and storing it creates additional risk.

 There are some products and services where you may legitimately need to ask a more restrictive question.
-If you’re designing a medical product, for example, you may legitimately need to know someone’s sex assigned at birth and their actual gender.
+If you’re designing a medical product, for example, you may legitimately need to know their actual gender and more information to inform medical treatment.
 A great example of this is passports, where their interest is making sure they’ve correctly identified a person entering the country.
 So, passports in NZ have an ‘X’ determination of gender which indicates to border control that the passport holder’s gender presentation may be unconventional.

 If your product or service is like this, communicate why you need this information and what you’re planning to use it for.
 This means you need to understand why as well.